How to Help

 Organize a Food Drive

 Visit our food drive page for details on hosting a food drive.
+By hosting a food drive you can help the NH Food Bank continue to meet the needs of many people in our community.

 Take the SNAP Challenge